CartoDB/carto-vl/docs/guides/getting-started.md

 const source = new carto.source.Dataset('ne_10m_populated_places_simple');
 ```

-Then we create a [layer](https://carto.com/developers/carto-vl/reference/#cartolayer) using this source and an empty [viz](https://carto.com/developers/carto-vl/reference/#cartoviz) object.
+Now that we have selected our source table, the next step is to make it a [layer](https://carto.com/developers/carto-vl/reference/#cartolayer) that can be accessed by VL and an empty [viz](https://carto.com/developers/carto-vl/reference/#cartoviz) object where we will define the layer's style

 ```js
 const viz = new carto.Viz();